 - (1) Become a more knowledgeable negotiator.
 Develop a toolbox of effective negotiation principles and tactics derived from rigorous theory and research. - (2) Become a more effective negotiator.
 Learn how to apply this toolbox of principles and tactics in practice to improve your negotiation skills, processes, and outcomes. - (3) Become a more reflective negotiator.
 Adopt the habit of continually evaluating, and seeking to enhance, your knowledge and effectiveness.

 Required Readings

-- Negotiation: Readings, Exercises, and Cases (5th Edition), edited by Roy Lewicki, Bruce Barry, and David Saunders.
-ISBN-13 9780072973105 - Getting to Yes: Negotiating Agreement Without Giving In, by Roger Fisher, William Ury, and Bruce Patton.
+- Coursepack: Available on Study.net - Getting to Yes: Negotiating Agreement Without Giving In, by Roger Fisher, William Ury, and Bruce Patton.
 ISBN 0140157352

 Course Philosophy